Saksham573001/openstreetmap-tile-server/README.md

     run
 ```

-Use the user `renderer` and the database `gis` to connect.
+Use the user `renderer` and the database `locations` to connect.

 ```
-psql -h localhost -U renderer gis
+psql -h localhost -U renderer locations
 ```

 The default password is `renderer`, but it can be changed using the `PGPASSWORD` environment variable: